 1 1/2 cups tomatoes, chopped, or sauce (we use Bionaturae Organic Strained Tomatoes)

-1/4 cup peanut butter (our peanut butter contains only organic peanuts, nothing else)
+1/4 cup peanut butter (our peanut butter contains only organic peanuts, nothing else; other nut or seed butters may be substituted)

 1 teaspoon onion powder